- Specialty Pleural Mesothelioma

 Dr. Steliga’s Current Work

-Dr. Matthew Steliga currently works at the University of Arkansas for Medical Sciences as a thoracic oncologist.
+Dr. Steliga currently works at UAMS as a thoracic oncologist.
 He specializes in chest cancers, including mesothelioma, and uses minimally invasive techniques as much as possible.

 Dr. Steliga is a member of several associations, including: